Comparison

 Where FTPie has the edge

 • Cloud storage built in.
-Six cloud services alongside your FTP/SFTP servers, all in one file manager.
+Eleven cloud and self-hosted services alongside your FTP/SFTP servers, all in one file manager.
 Transfer between cloud and server without local downloads.

 • Built-in viewers and editors.
 Code editor, image viewer, PDF viewer, video/music player - all in tabs.
 Preview uploaded content without leaving the app.

-• Backup scheduler.
-Set up recurring backups between any two storages with compression and AES encryption.
-WinSCP can do basic syncs via scripting, but there's no built-in backup UI.
+• Backup scheduler and scheduled transfers.
+Set up recurring backups or timetabled transfers between any two storages - with compression, AES encryption, retention, and notifications - from a wizard, not a script.
+WinSCP can do basic syncs via scripting, but there's no built-in scheduler UI.

 • Modern interface.
 Tabbed browsing, proper dark/light themes, thumbnail previews.
 If you're in the tool for extended periods, the visual comfort adds up.